mustafa-zidan/simscale/README.md

 make test/benchmark
 ```
 ## More Info
-Check Out the overview to understand more about the datastructure in [Overview](/OVERVIEW.md) doc
+Check Out the [Overview](/OVERVIEW.md) to understand more about the repo structure, datastructures, algorithems used, techniques...etc.